shumphries22/PCOS-Identification-Using-Machine-Learning/README.md

 # PCOS-Identification-Using-Machine-Learning

-This project is written in Python using Jupyter Notebook.
-It employs back elimination to remove unnecessary features from the dataset and then proceeds to use SVM to train the data.
+This project is written in Python using Google Colab.
+It employs back elimination to remove unnecessary features from the dataset and then proceeds to use SVM to train the model.

 ## Table of Contents
 - [Features and/or Functionality](https://github.com/shumphries22/PCOS-Identification-Using-Machine-Learning/blob/main/README.md#features-andor-functionality)